2022 Shanghai COVID-19 outbreak: Lockdown

 The adjustments were made to "promote epidemic prevention and control as well as economic and social development, and resume work and a return to normal life," the city official added in the May 29 press conference.
 City officials also emphasized that the term "lifting the lockdown" (解封) is not to be used, as "static management" is not "lockdown" (封城).

 The lockdown was lifted at midnight June 1, with many rushing to the grocery store to restock on food.
 Shanghai declared that it would do its best to recover the losses caused by the epidemic.

 On June 3, four neighborhoods in Jing'an and Pudong were put back into "closed" lockdown and designated as "mid-risk" due to seven new cases found the prior day.
 On June 7, some more areas are restricted to "closed" area.

 In early July, many cases reported is related to a person who visited illegally operated KTV.

+Mass testing and Isolation

+On March 4, Shanghai instituted a policy of mass COVID testing.
+In every building with a positive COVID-19 case, all residents were required to undertake individual "nucleic acid" COVID tests.
+Other areas undertook pooled COVID-19 testing.

+Shanghai residents were required to undertake nucleic acid tests throughout the lockdown, ranging from multiple times per week to once per day.
+Tests were initially posted on the Health Cloud APP, but over the course of the lockdown migrated to mini programs on Alipay or WeChat.
+Tests were required for all regions regardless of risk, and would generate a colored health code (健康码 (jiànkāng mǎ)).
+Each district was responsible for implementing their own system around the code Green codes were issued to people with negative antigen tests, yellow for close contacts of positive cases or those who did not test, and red for positive cases.
+Enforcement of health codes was left up to individual districts and communities; some locations forbade residents from leaving their neighborhoods regardless of the health code.

+Residents that refused COVID testing would see their health code turned red.
+Some neighborhoods threatened permanent red-code status for those who refused or resisted transportation to a quarantine center, with one location promising on April 12 that such people would "never be rehabilitated" (永不摘帽).

+Shanghai authorities converted schools, residential buildings and other structures into quarantine facilities when designated facilities ran short on space.